dfir-iris/iris-doc-src/docs/getting_started.md

 - `nginx`: A NGINX reverse proxy

 Each service can be built independently, which is useful when developing.
 In this QuickStart, all services are built at once.
 ![IRIS Structure](/_static/iris_structure.png){ align=center }

-## Additional configuration

-Please see [configuration](operations/configuration.md) for more details.

-### Kubernetes

-For enterprises wishing to run their instance of IRIS, utilizing the projects official Helm charts and/or Kustomize manifests, allows them to significantly enhance their deployment and management, presenting a powerful solution to streamline their IRIS deployment and management processes, efficiently running across a cluster of machines, ensuring high availability and seamless scaling as demand fluctuates.

-The deploy directory in the iris-web GitHub repository provides a practical starting point for deploying IRIS on their preferred managed k8s platform.
-We've created two variants: eks and gke, feel free to customize each with your own values.

-For more details, please visit the deploy directory on GitHub: [deploy](https://github.com/dfir-iris/iris-web/tree/master/deploy)